Papers

 Overview of CoMapGS: Covisibility Map-based Gaussian Splatting for Sparse Novel View Synthesis

-The paper "CoMapGS: Covisibility Map-based Gaussian Splatting for Sparse Novel View Synthesis" introduces an innovative approach to addressing the challenges inherent in sparse novel view synthesis.
+The paper titled "CoMapGS: Covisibility Map-based Gaussian Splatting for Sparse Novel View Synthesis" introduces an innovative approach to addressing the challenges inherent in sparse novel view synthesis.
 Through the implementation of Covisibility Map-based Gaussian Splatting (CoMapGS), the authors propose a method that enhances image quality by focusing on underrepresented regions, tackling a key limitation in sparse novel view synthesis methodologies.

 Key Contributions